 (previously known as Nudaria mollis)

-The adult moths of this species basically have white forewings, each with several brown zigzag lines and black spots.
+The adult moths of this species basically have white forewings, each with several pale brown zigzag lines and darker spots.
 The hindwings are plain white.
 The scales on the wings rub off very easily, leaving a translucent appearance.
 The wingspan is about 1.5 cms.

 The species has been found in :